Search has changed faster in the last 18 months than it did in the previous decade.

 Clear.
 Direct.
 Extractable.

-Avoid fluff introductions that bury the answer.
+Avoid overwritten introductions that bury the answer.

 Common Mistakes When Optimising for AI Search